opening_hours

 def state(self, /, time=None):

-Get current state of the time domain, the state can be either "open", "closed" or "unknown".
+Get current state of the time domain together with current comment.
+The state can be either "open", "closed" or "unknown".

 Parameters